stefangary/ariane-packaging/Performance.md

 possible, the duplicated RAM useage and high I/O needs of concurrent ARIANE containers can make the finest grain parallelization much more expensive and not that much faster than an intermediate-level parallelization.
-Even the intermediate-level parallelization parallelizes both the I/O bottleneck and the CPU time across 200 instances.
+Even the intermediate-level parallelization option parallelizes both the I/O bottleneck and the CPU time across 200 instances.
-My stand-alone workstation would still take 200 hours (8.3 days) to execute these runs because of the RAM limits.
 Furthermore, for a relatively small increment in cost, we can switch from premptable to non-premptable resources making it easier to manage the 200 instances.